derekxkwan/pdkvabs/README.md

 - dkloopwin~ - signal-driven loop windowing
 - dkmbang - bang multiplier
 - dkmidirt - abstraction to handle midi real-time messages
-- dkms2smp - ms to samples
-- dknearpow2 - rounds input to a power of 2
 - dknobu~ - sample chopper abstraction
 - dknot - control-rate bitwise not
 - dkoneShotM - a one-shot sample player, left inlet takes a bang to trigger playback, right inlet takes a path for file.